nickjohnson-dev/api-adapter/README.md

 ## Usage

-The helper `createAdapter` takes an object with keys equal to unwanted [https://lodash.com/docs#get](property paths) in your API response, and values equal to desired property paths to use in your client.
+The helper `createAdapter` takes an object with keys equal to unwanted [property paths](https://lodash.com/docs#get) in your API response, and values equal to desired property paths to use in your client.

 ```javascript
 import { createAdapter } from 'api-adapter';